A Look At My Psygnosis Amiga Collection

 Bob’s Bad Day. – The Dome -.
 1993.

-Verdict: Ok enough game let down by game design and general feel.
+Verdict: An “okay” game, ultimately let down by weak design and an uninspired feel.

 Ballistix. – Reflections -.
 1989.

-Ballistix was never my type of game and the only reason I got this one was because of the hype and media reception around it.
-Reflections went to become one of my favorite developers of all time but I never did fancy Shadow Of The Beast 2 (1 and 3 I loved) and Ballistix really.
+Ballistix was never my type of game, and the only reason I got this one was because of the hype and media reception around it.
+Reflections went to become one of my favourite developers of all time, but I never did fancy Shadow Of The Beast 2 (1 and 3 I loved) and Ballistix really.

 Gameplay was some sort of hybrid mix of a football/speedball game.